sambit221/Miwok/README.md

 An app to learn Miwok language from default English language.

 ## Use The App
--> Download the given APK file into your android phone and start using it.
+-> Download the given APK file into your android phone and start using it.<br>
 -> Have Fun !!

 ### Tools and Languages Used: